 If you don’t mind smaller, less “gorgeous” beaches that are still delightful along the sky-blue waters, Isla Mujeres has a few private beaches that charge a day rate that you can visit.

-Isla Holbox also has gorgeous beaches – in fact, it has a main beach that runs all the way along its northern shore and butts up against a nature preserve (which you aren’t allowed onto but can view from one of the island’s many Three Island Tours).
+Isla Holbox also has beautiful beaches – in fact, it has a main beach that runs all the way along its northern shore and butts up against a nature preserve (which you aren’t allowed onto but can view from one of the island’s many Three Island Tours).

 This beach also has powdery white sands, and the most unique aspect is how shallow the water is for yards and yards out to sea, making it popular for activities like swimming, kite surfing, and simple beach bumming.